argoproj/argo-cd/docs/user-guide/helm.md

 argocd app set helm-guestbook --values values-production.yaml
 ```
 !!! note
-    Values files must be in the same git repository as the Helm chart.
-The files can be in a different
+    Before `v2.6` of Argo CD, Values files must be in the same git repository as the Helm
-    location in which case it can be accessed using a relative path relative to the root directory of
+    chart.
+The files can be in a different location in which case it can be accessed using
-    the Helm chart.
+    a relative path relative to the root directory of the Helm chart.
+    As of `v2.6`, values files can be sourced from a separate repository than the Helm chart
+    by taking advantage of [multiple sources for Applications](./multiple_sources.md#helm-value-files-from-external-git-repository).

 In the declarative syntax: